YazdanHaghi/Crypto-Bubbles/README.md

         * Creates SVG elements and sets their dimensions.
         * Uses the pack layout to position circles within the SVG.
         * Appends circles, labels, and text elements to represent the data points.
-    * Update function:
+    * Update function:(is commented in the project but the function is working just uncomment the html code to use it)
         * `updateData`: Allows users to change the variable used to size the circles and updates the visualization accordingly.

 **Further Customization:**

-* Modify the CSS file (`style.css`, not provided here) to style the visualization elements (e.g., colors, fonts, labels).
 * Edit the `data.json` file to include your desired cryptocurrency data structure.
 Ensuring consistent formatting (e.g., comma separators for numbers) is crucial for proper data processing.
 * Explore D3.js documentation (https://d3js.org/) to customize the visualization further, such as adding animations or interactions.